yunwon/gatsby-starter-netlify-cms-test/src/pages/index.md

 ---
 templateKey: index-page
-title: We are making healthier home for you.
+title: 'We make warmer, drier, and healthier home for you.'
 subTitle: >-
-  Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore.
+  10-years experience in providing kiwi's with warm, dry and healthy places to both live & work.
 mainButton: Talk To Us Now
 events:
   event: